sonydata/cdsd-jedha-2025-b05-deployment-getaround/README.md

-# Getaround — Delay Analysis & Pricing Optimization (Deployment Project)
+# Getaround — Machine Learning Prediction API & Dashboard Deployment (CDSD · Jedha · Bloc 5)

 Getaround is a peer-to-peer car rental platform where late vehicle returns can disrupt subsequent rentals and impact both customer satisfaction and owner revenues.
 This project analyzes rental delays to evaluate policy trade-offs and deploys a machine learning model for dynamic pricing optimization.